mdziekon/OctoPrint-SpoolManager/README.md

 ## Fork notice

-Due to long period of inactivity, issues & pull requests neglect by @OllisGit on the original repository ([OllisGit/OctoPrint-SpoolManager](https://github.com/OllisGit/OctoPrint-SpoolManager)), I, @mdziekon, have decided to fork the repo & continue working on the plugin, mostly due to noticed inconveniences I could fix to improve my own user experience.
+Due to long period of inactivity, issues & pull requests neglect by @OllisGit on the original repository ([OllisGit/OctoPrint-SpoolManager](https://github.com/OllisGit/OctoPrint-SpoolManager), see eg. [issue 333](https://github.com/OllisGit/OctoPrint-SpoolManager/issues/333)), I, @mdziekon, have decided to fork the repo & continue working on the plugin, mostly due to noticed inconveniences I could fix to improve my own user experience.

 Right now, this fork has not been registered officially at [plugins.octoprint.org](https://plugins.octoprint.org/), and I have not requested any take-over action, however this might change in the future if the community decides this would be a sensible way to go forward.